20 Reasons to Visit NYC This Winter

 19. Come for the art, but don’t miss the cafe and gift shop at MoMA, a 10-minute walk from The Sherry-Netherland.
 It’s an example of one of the world’s great museums, with outstanding dining and shopping experiences to match the exceptional collection.

-20. Gather some friends in your suite at The Sherry-Netherland to watch Super Bowl 52 broadcast from U.S. Bank Stadium in Minneapolis on Feb.
-4, 2018.
+20. Gather some friends in your New York apartment suite at The Sherry-Netherland to watch Super Bowl.

 The New York Experience